facebook/create-react-app/template/README.md

 You may copy and paste them, or put them into a custom shell script.
 You may also customize them for another hosting provider.

+Note that if you add a router your app won't work with GitHub Pages becasue it doesn't natively support single page apps with frontend routing (unless it's the ugly hashtag kind).
+There is a simple workaround for this by adding a `404.html` file with a redirect script, see [Single Page Apps for GitHub Pages](https://github.com/rafrex/spa-github-pages).

 ### Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/template/README.md)